ptomulik/puppet-repoutil/README.md

 Puppet utilities to interact with package repositories.
 Simplify tasks such as obtaining lists of packages available for installation, their versions, installation candidates and so on.
-This plugin may be handy, if you need to implement facts describing packages available to agents' via their package repositories.
+This plugin may be handy, if you need to implement facts describing packages available to agents via their package repositories.

 ## Module Description